 This is an amazing workhorse machine—it can cut vinyl, iron on, cardstock, faux leather/suede, Cricut felt, and more than 100 other materials.
 It can’t cut the wider range of materials that the Maker can, but for most crafters the Cricut Explore machines are a great option.
 The Cricut Explore Air 2 also comes in a variety of colors to match any craft room!

 BEST FOR: Crafters looking for a bargain machine to get started and who want to cut popular materials like iron on, vinyl, and cardstock.

 Cricut Explore Air

-Cricut Explore Air is a step down, butoffers you the two things that the Cricut Explore One below does not—it is Bluetooth-enabled so you don’t have to plug it into your device, and it has the secondary tool holder, so you can write and cut or score and cut at the same time.
-At $249, I think it’s worth the upgrade to get these two extra features, but you may decide that they aren’t worth it for what you want to do with your Cricut.
+This machine is no longer available from Cricut, but can be found used.
+Cricut Explore Air is a step down from the Air 2, but offers you the two things that the Cricut Explore One below does not—it is Bluetooth-enabled so you don’t have to plug it into your device, and it has the secondary tool holder, so you can write and cut or score and cut at the same time.

 Cricut Explore One